 About this Series

-On a personal note: Before I transitioned to a career in the arts, my professional background included medical training and experience.
+On a personal note: Before I transitioned to a career in the arts, my professional background included medical training.
 I joined the USAF immediately out of high school to finance my college education.
 I became a medic, and gained a license as an LPN, with several years of hands-on experience caring for the sick and dying.